-Second composition,"Shirabyoshi", opens as if it's just a continuation of the previous one, but very soon piano, bass and brass section take their part - here one can be sure that all Orchestra is in action.
-From meditative down tempo it grows fast to something what could be tagged as "brass-rock orchestra", but on fourth minutes Miyama cuts the sound - the continuation sounds as well arranged pop-tune, probably movie soundtrack.
-It doesn't last long though - from sixth minute orchestra move toward full-bodied big band sound with muscular,rock-influenced rhythm section and brass fireworks.
-Growing tension expoleds close to ten-minutes mark and continues straight as nervous mid-tempo orchestral "Ikisudama", recalling more contemporary avant-garde piece than any form of jazz.
-The listener shouldn't be bored though - somewhere in the middle music somehow naturally transforms to full bodied big band sound, something what could be played by Mingus, As if it would be not enough, orchestra explodes with distorted sound,lot of almost cacophonous brass soloing,and at the end returns back to base - slow down till almost meditative, even if still nervous in moments avant-garde chamber orchestra sound.
+The second composition,"Shirabyoshi", opens as if it's just a continuation of the previous one, but very soon piano, bass and the brass section take their part - here one can be sure that all the Orchestra is in action.
+From meditative slow tempos, it grows fast to an orchestral jazz-rock sound, but on the four minute mark, Miyama cuts the sound.
+What follows sounds like a well arranged pop-tune, or movie soundtrack.
+It doesn't last long though, at the sixth minute the orchestra moves toward a full-bodied big band sound with a muscular rock-influenced rhythm section and brass fireworks.
+Growing tensions explode close to the ten minute mark and continues as nervous mid-tempo orchestral "Ikisudama", recalling a more contemporary avant-garde piece than any form of jazz.
+The listener shouldn't be bored though - somewhere in the middle the music somehow naturally transforms to a full bodied big band sound, something that could be played by Mingus.
+As if it would be not enough, the orchestra explodes with distorted sound, a lot of almost cacophonous brass soloing and at the end returns back to base - slow down till almost meditative, even if still nervous in moments, avant-garde chamber orchestra sound.

-Final fourth composition opens with drums solo and rolls ahead as tuneful richly brass arranged jazz-rock song, very cinematic, but still with some small distortions here and there.
-At the end this around forty minutes long album stays in memory as gallery of musical pictures, some more organically related than others, but never boring.
+The fourth and final composition opens with a drum solo and rolls ahead as a tuneful richly brass arranged jazz-rock song, very cinematic, but still with some small distortions here and there.
+At the end this forty minute long album, it stays in your memory as a gallery of musical pictures, some more organically related than others, but never boring.